Kernel-Dirichlet/Haskell2Julia/README.md

 The source code for the transpiler exists in the Jupyter Notebook - H2J_main.ipynb , along with extensive documentation.

-The transpiler is a work in progress, but it has enough functionality to be semi-useful.
+The transpiler in its current form was an exericse to see how quickly a crude working transpiler could be written.
+H2J has enough functionality to be semi-useful, but the code will be rewritten so that incorporates more sound compiler design principles.
 Please check the "Projects" tab for updates to H2J.

 H2J requirements: